 Just getting by is not enough.
-Companies don't select men and women for promotion; people select themselves on the basis of their past performance in getting things done.
+Companies don't select men for promotion; men select themselves on the basis of their past performance in getting things done.
 Very often, the work that pays best is the work you do for nothing, the little bit of extra activity that buttresses your bid for notice.
 Persistence adds up, in the long run, to the same sum as genius.